AMOSSYS/Fragscapy/README.md

 * _ModDropProba_ : Drops each packet with a certain probability
 * _ModEcho_ : Echoes a string
 * _ModPrint_ : Prints the content of each packet
+* _ModSummary_ : Prints a 1-line summary of each packet
 * _ModDuplicate_ : Duplicates one of the packet
 * _ModReorder_ : Changes the order of the packet list
 * _ModSelect_ : Keeps only a subset of the packets